UK Board of Mustard Seed Project

 Felista joined us in 2018 as a teaching assistant.
 She is showing herself to be very competent and we are considering paying for her in-service training.

-Collins is our school secretary who joined us in 2016.
+Collins is our school Bursar who joined us in 2016.
 He is wonderful!
 He does all the school accounts, has excellent English and sends very good reports and accounts.
 He is currently doing a part-time course to earn a diploma in business studies which is being paid for by MSP

 Munira has been with us since 2009.
 She is the school caretaker and she takes great pride in her work.